 MP4 - Non Secured Video Upload

 When converting to mp4 additional steps are implemented in an effort to optimize streaming, moving file metadata to the front etc.

-The available resolutions and bit-rates are same as for HLS but file is not segmented or encoded.
+The available resolutions and bit-rates are same as for HLS, but the file is not segmented or encoded.

 Audio in both cases is compressed to 192k.
-Compressed file is stored on the server and the original gets deleted.
+The compressed file is stored on the server and the original gets deleted.

 If original video resolution is over 360p - compressed file is copied to lower resolution versions without changing any other settings of the initial compression aside from bit-rate.